Candidate Filing is now closed

 Online tools for voters:

-Access your personalized sample ballot for the general election beginning 46 days before each election to see exactly what your ballot looks like before you go to vote.
+Access your personalized sample ballot for each election event beginning 46 days before each election to see exactly what your ballot looks like before you go to vote.

 Voters have three choices for how to cast a ballot: